open-telemetry/opentelemetry-proto/README.md

 ## Language Independent Interface Types

-The `.proto` files can be consumed as GIT submodules or copied and built directly into the consumer project.
+The proto files can be consumed as GIT submodules or copied and built directly in the consumer project.

 The compiled files are published to central repositories (Maven, ...) from OpenTelemetry client libraries.